qooxdoo/qooxdoo/documentation/manual/source/pages/tool.rst

 "generator"), e.g. to build a running application from your source code.

 Browser-based tools run in a web browser.
-Among them are the Apiviewer, which provides an interactive API reference, the Testrunner, which allows running your unit test in a GUI, or the Inspector, which allows to inspect the visual elements of your application and manipulate their properties.
+Among them are the Apiviewer, which provides an interactive API reference, and the Testrunner, which allows running your unit test in a GUI.

 As the browser-based applications are mostly described elsewhere, this section deals mainly with the command-line tools.
 It also provides a general